AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Each tenant in the community can [stop sharing their data streams](xref:ShareStreams#unshare-streams-from-community-details) at any time.
 When you stop sharing a data stream, the other tenants within the community can no longer view it, nor its history; when you share data streams, you provide the community with _access_ to your streams rather than copying data across tenants.

-Because tenants can share their data natively within AVEVA&trade; Data Hub, IT departments no longer have to:
+Because tenants can share their data natively within AVEVA Data Hub, IT departments no longer have to:

 * Manage access for external users within a corporate firewall.
 * Create workarounds like VPNs or custom apps.